 - Schedule 1 Part 4 of the Haringey Council Tax Reduction Scheme 2014

-Hereby makes the following directions:
+Hereby makes the following direction:

 1. Providing the method approved by the Authority is used, electronic communication may be used in the following circumstances: